-- Roll the dough into a rectangle that is about 1½" thick.
+- Press the dough into a 13" x 4 ½" rectangle that is about 1" thick.

-- Transfer the wedges to a prepared baking sheet; brush the tops with the additional egg, then sprinkle the raw sugar on top of them.
+- Brush the tops with the egg wash, then sprinkle the raw sugar on top of them.

 - Pop the baking sheet into the freezer for 15 minutes.